grigorovich-sergey/WISER_Challenge_2026/README.md

 *placeholder: image of workflow chart*

-The workflow begins by loading BEACON source sequences and generating synthetic ones from segments of fixed lengths.
+- The workflow begins by loading BEACON source sequences and generating synthetic ones from segments of fixed lengths.
-ViennaRNA is used to calculate an MFE reference.
+- ViennaRNA is used to calculate an MFE reference.
-Candidate stems are sorted, enumerated, conflicts are identified, and strict, relaxed, and postprocessed QUBOs are constructed.
+- Candidate stems are sorted, enumerated, conflicts are identified, and strict, relaxed, and postprocessed QUBOs are constructed.
-QAOA parameters are optimized on Aer for the simulation experiment.
+- QAOA parameters are optimized on Aer for the simulation experiment.
-Run the simulation experiments and collect bitstrings.
+- Run the simulation experiments and collect bitstrings.
-Hardware runs use fixed parameters obtained either through full Aer optimization (for sequences 10-20 length) or transferred from the most similar simulated sequence (20+ nucleotides).
+- Hardware runs use fixed parameters obtained either through full Aer optimization (for sequences 10-20 length) or transferred from the most similar simulated sequence (20+ nucleotides).
-All measured bitstrings are decoded, invalid stems are repaired, and the results are evaluated on validity, repair burden, MFE energy gap, QUBO complexity, circuit resources and runtime.
+- All measured bitstrings are decoded, invalid stems are repaired, and the results are evaluated on validity, repair burden, MFE energy gap, QUBO complexity, circuit resources and runtime.
-Execution results are saved as tables and processed separately in the analysis notebook.
+- Execution results are saved as tables and processed separately in the analysis notebook.

 For more details, check **execution notebook** (link).

 #### Modules

+Modules provide functions for execution and analysis notebooks:

-`data.py` loads the BEACON data, generates fixed-length synthetic sequences, adds ViennaRNA reference structures and energies, and saves the processed sequence table
+`data.py`: loading BEACON data, generation of fixed-length synthetic sequences, ViennaRNA reference structures and energies, preparation of the processed sequence table

-`model.py` enumerates candidate stems, identifies overlap and crossing conflicts, and constructs the strict, relaxed, and postprocessed QUBO versions
+`model.py` enumeration of candidate stems, overlap and crossing conflicts, construction of the *strict*, *relaxed*, and *postprocessed* QUBO versions

-`quantum.py` contains the exact solver, Aer QAOA optimization and sampling, IBM backend selection, and fixed-parameter hardware sampling
+`quantum.py` the exact solver, Aer QAOA optimization and sampling, IBM backend preparation and sampling

-`analysis.py` decodes solver outputs, applies structural repair, evaluates repaired structures, aggregates results, and provides plotting and summary utilities used by the analysis notebook
+`analysis.py` decoding solver outputs, structural repair, evaluation of repaired structures, aggregation of results, plotting and summary utilities

 ### 5. Limitations